Alzheimer's & Dementia Care

 Whether you are providing hands-on care or participating in making care decisions, AgingCare has resources to help.
 Browse our collection of informative articles, Alzheimer’s Q&A, and dementia discussions.
 Find the support of other dementia caregivers in AgingCare’s online Caregiver Forum -a community of caregivers who truly understand.

 Alzheimer's & Dementia Articles

 Early Diagnosis of Alzheimer’s Is Crucial for Effective Planning and Treatment

 Half of all patients with Alzheimer’s are already in the moderate to severe stages of the disease by the time they are diagnosed.
 Increased attention to the early stages of AD is essential for proper treatment, planning and caregiver support.5 Comments

 The Stages of Alzheimer’s Disease

 Tips for Caring for Someone With Alzheimer’s At Home

 Is Using Validation for Dementia Calming or Condescending?

-Seniors with Alzheimer’s disease and other types of dementia often live in an altered reality.
-Using “therapeutic fibbing” to validate their perceptions and feelings is the kindest, most respectful way to handle confusion, hallucinations and delusions.123 Comments
+Seniors with dementia often live in an altered reality that can sometimes be upsetting.
+Validating their perceptions and feelings is the kindest, most respectful way to handle confusion, hallucinations and delusions.125 Comments